Trump drags GOP to war on legal immigration

-WASHINGTON — After years of high-profile debates over a border wall and a path to citizenship, the biggest obstacle to a bipartisan deal on DACA is quickly becoming legal immigration, an issue where President Donald Trump has presided over a monumental shift in the GOP's approach.
+WASHINGTON — After years of high-profile debates over a border wall and a path to citizenship, the biggest obstacle to a bipartisan deal on DACA is quickly becoming legal immigration, an issue on which President Donald Trump has presided over a monumental shift in the GOP's approach.

 Both sides have given ground elsewhere.
-A new proposal by the White House on Thursday would cede significant ground on "Dreamers," with a path to citizenship for up to 1.8 million people brought to the United States illegally as children.
-It also asks for $25 billion for a wall, which Democrats (at least briefly) had already suggested they would fund to a substantial degree.
+A new proposal by the White House on Thursday would cede significant ground by offering a path to citizenship for all "Dreamers," which could include up to 1.8 million people brought to the United States illegally as children, not just those who have applied under DACA.
+The proposal also seeks $25 billion for a wall on the southern border, which Democrats (at least briefly) had already suggested they would fund to a substantial degree.

-On legal immigration, though, the proposal puts them miles apart.
+On legal immigration, though, the latest White House proposal puts them miles apart.
 It reflects a fundamental and growing ideological divide between Democrats and many Republicans who view immigration as a net good and Trump and his allies, who have depicted immigrants as an unwanted burden and threatening presence.

 The White House is currently demanding that a deal on DACA recipients eliminate the diversity visa lottery — which issues 50,000 green cards a year in countries with few immigrants to the United States — along with family immigration categories for siblings and parents.